Logo Bayernportal

 The test reports must have been prepared by the officially appointed expert in accordance with § 172 of the Radiation Protection Act.

-Experts can use the online procedure provided (see "Online procedure") to upload the inspection reports they have prepared promptly and in compliance with data protection regulations in order to then send them directly to the competent authority.
+Experts can use the online procedure provided (see "Online procedure") to upload the test reports they have prepared promptly and in compliance with data protection regulations in order to then send them directly to the competent authority.

 • The inspection reports must be in PDF format.